ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 “The caterpillars live on the American elm and lime trees, and also on the hop-vine, and on the latter they sometimes abound to such a degree as totally to destroy the produce of the plant.
 In the latter part of August the hop-vine caterpillars come to their full growth, and suspend themselves beneath the leaves and stems of the plant, and change to chrysalids.
 This fact affords a favorable opportunity for destroying the insects in this their stationary and helpless stage...”
 (1841: 220).

 But in 1889 Scudder characterized Question Mark as “rather uncommon about Boston, at least of late years,” although he noted that 1887 had been a particularly abundant year.
 He emphasized that the species' numbers fluctuated greatly from year to year, and therefore the species couldn't be quite as destructive every year as Harris had suggested (1889: 326-7).
-Still, veteran collector F. H. Sprague had no trouble collecting specimens around the state.
+Still, avid collector F. H. Sprague had no trouble finding specimens around the state.
 In 1878 Sprague observed Question Mark as early as April 20 in Wollaston (now Quincy, Boston), and collected specimens in Wollaston on September 3, 1878 (light winter form), June 1, 1896 (dark summer form "umbrosa"), July 31, 1895, and August 8, 1894 (Harvard MCZ).
 Sprague also found specimens in Belchertown in 1878, as well as 12 larvae on hops in Belchertown on August 26, 1878.
 Larvae had also been found in Wollaston in August and September 1877 (Sprague 1879).
 Overall, the numbers of Question Marks in Sprague's collection are not as great as the numbers of Eastern Commas.

 Host Plants and Habitat